North Korea's Kim inspects new submarine, signals possible ballistic missile development

 “I take that as an ominous signal that we should be taking Kim Jong Un’s end-of-year deadline for the implementation of a change in U.S. policy with the utmost seriousness.”

+North Korea maintains one of the world’s largest submarine fleets, but many of the vessels are aging quickly, casting doubts on how many are operational, according to the Washington-based Nuclear Threat Initiative.

+Most of North Korea’s fleet consists of small coastal submarines, but in recent years it has made rapid progress in the SLBM program, the organization said in a report released late last year.

-North Korea has made rapid progress in the SLBM program and in 2016, after a few years of development, successfully test-fired a ballistic missile from a submarine, while pursuing an intercontinental ballistic missile program (ICBM).
+In 2016, after a few years of development, North Korea successfully test-fired a ballistic missile from a submarine, while pursuing an intercontinental ballistic missile program (ICBM).

 Kim has declared a moratorium on testing ICBMs and nuclear weapons while engaging in denuclearization talks with the United States and South Korea.